SC2709/JavaFullStackFinalProject/README.md

 1) For Backend :

    • Spring Tool Suit :

-     I have used Spring.io,  PGADMIN (PostgreSQL) and Spring Tool Suit as a backend.
+     •I have used Spring.io,  PGADMIN (PostgreSQL) and Spring Tool Suit as a backend.

-     I have created a basic project of   Employee CRUD on Spring.io,
+     •I have created a basic project of   Employee CRUD on Spring.io,

-     and then after creating project I opened it in Spring Tool Suit,
+     •and then after creating project I opened it in Spring Tool Suit,

-     then created many different packages :
+     •then created many different packages :

                         • com.example.demo : Class : EmpBackendApplication
                         • com.example.demo.adminController : Class : adminController